zx80live/gofp/README.md

-# λ Functional programming in GO
+#  λ Functional programming in GO

 Project and documentation in progress.